 And while creating a handwritten will may seem to simplify the process, it can actually make things more difficult when you are dealing with a large number of assets.
 Trying to make changes to a handwritten will by crossing things out, for example, can also create confusion and lead to drawn-out court battles, long after the will maker has passed.

 How to Avoid Problems With a Handwritten Will

 When putting together a will on your own, handwritten or not, there are some ways to make sure it will hold up in court.
-It's often wise to consult an experienced wills lawyer who can look it over, but many are uncomfortable with just reviewing and "signing off" on wills that they didn't personally draft.
-And if you need to make changes, or have more questions later on, you'll be paying for those additional services.
+It's often wise to consult an experienced wills lawyer who can look it over, especially if there are any complicated bequests, or a great deal of property is at stake.

 Bottom line: A handwritten will can raise many legal questions, but they can be valid, depending on the circumstances.
 To learn more about wills, check out FindLaw's free Guide to Writing a Will and click on the links below.